 OUR TV-NEWS VETERANS WILL TURN YOUR CASE INTO A DATELINE-STYLE DOCUMENTARY FOR MEDIATION

-Simply put: Our Settlement Documentaries or “Settlement Brochures” present the theory of your case on video to give you a powerful edge at mediation.
+Simply put: Our Settlement Documentaries or “Settlement Brochures” present the theory of your case in a vivid format.
 We combine sensitive on-camera interviews with your clients together with demonstrative evidence.
-Your settlement documentary can also include video interviews with medical experts, accident re-constructionists, life care planners, financial specialists and any other expert witnesses important to your case.
-We typically use graphics highlighting medical and police reports as well as medical scans, accident photos, videos or animation – and of course family photos and home videos showing what your client’s life was like before the defendant dramatically changed it.
+Your settlement documentary can also include interviews with medical experts, accident re-constructionists, life care planners, financial specialists and any other expert witnesses important to your case.
+We typically use graphics highlighting medical and police reports as well as medical scans, accident photos, videos or animation.
+We combine this evidence with family photos and home videos showing what your client’s life was like before the defendant dramatically altered it.

 LET PROVEN WINNERS BRING YOUR CASE TO LIFE

-That’s what we’ve done for many attorneys over last last decade and that’s what we can do for you!
+That’s what we’ve done for many attorneys over last decade and that’s what we can do for you.

 Let our highly skilled, professionals handle your important case.
-Attorneys’ Edge Productions has the most experienced journalists working in the settlement documentary field today and the only Emmy-winning team!
+Attorneys’ Edge Productions has the most experienced journalists working in the settlement documentary field today and the only Emmy-winning team in California.
 We are experts in the art of videography, editing and storytelling.
 Plus, we are committed to providing you with the highest-quality, broadcast documentaries at competitive prices.

 So, don’t pursue your case, large or small, without this powerful weapon in your arsenal.
 Your case is our case – let us give you the Attorneys’ Edge.

 Attorneys, please contact email@example.com to see more online samples of our high quality settlement documentaries.